 - MyMoney.gov: This is the federal government’s website for personal finance education.
 It has various personal finance resources and tools, including teaching curricula for parents and teachers.

-- Presidential Declarations: President Obama has striven to draw attention to the nation’s financial literacy deficit by declaring April 2011 as Financial Literacy Month and April 2012 Financial Capability Month.
+- Presidential Declarations: President Obama has striven to draw attention to the nation’s financial literacy deficit by declaring April 2011 as Financial Literacy Month and April 2012 and 2013 Financial Capability Month.

 - Mandatory Public School Personal Finance Education: Georgia, Idaho, Illinois, Louisiana, Maryland, Missouri, New Jersey, North Carolina, Utah, South Dakota, Tennessee, Virginia, and West Virginia have all made financial literacy a mandatory part of their public school curricula.